 - 'Teilleistung' T-BGU-109934 with examination of other type according to § 4 Par.
-2 No. 3
+2 No. 3 details about the learning control see at the 'Teilleistung'

 Students get familiar with technical plants for wastewater and storm water treatment.
 They can explain operating principles of individual system components as well as assess their suitability for specific applications and apply basic dimensioning approaches.